WINNER: AllianceBernstein (AB)

 Savvy Investor has created digital assets (award banners and links) for you to publicise your award, for example in social media, blogs, emails, newsletters and on your website.
 To receive your digital assets, please email firstname.lastname@example.org

 About the Savvy Investor Awards

 Savvy Investor is the world’s leading resource hub for the institutional investors.
-Since launch last year, more than 15,500 members from across the globe have registered for the site, with 100-200 new members joining every week.
+Since launch in March 2015, more than 23,000 members from across the globe have registered for the site, with 150-200 new members joining every week.

-We curate the best pensions and investment white papers from around the world, and having uploaded more than 15,000 white papers in 2015, have a unique platform from which to host these Awards.
+We curate the best pensions and investment white papers from around the world, and having uploaded more than 20,000 since launch, have a unique platform from which to host these Awards.
 The Savvy Investor Awards are judged on the basis of the quality and readability of the paper and its appeal to our institutional investor audience.